 Companies with a market cap of over $200 billion are often referred to as mega-cap.
 Blue chip companies, like Apple and Amazon, are mega-cap.

-How it’s calculated: Current market price x the total number of shares.
+How it’s calculated: Current market price x the total number of stocks.

 Price-to-earnings (P/E) ratio